Tigran Khudaverdyan: Career

-Tigran Khudaverdyan joined Yandex in April 2006, as a project manager for portal services and technologies.
+Khudaverdyan joined Yandex in April 2006, as a project manager for portal services and technologies.
 Since then he has led several successful Yandex projects, including Yandex.Browser and Yandex.Navigator.

 From 2009 to 2012, he was Head of Division for Portal Products and Mobile Apps.
 In 2012, he spearheaded the launch of Yandex.Browser, positioning it as a direct competitor to Google Chrome.
 Since 2012 he has been the Head of Direction for Yandex.Browser and Yandex.Taxi and has been appointed Head of Product Development in 2013.

-He moved to the Yandex.Taxi business in 2015, and has served as chief executive officer of MLU B.V., ride-hailing and food delivery joint venture with Uber, since its formation.
+He moved to the Yandex.Taxi business in 2015, and has been chief executive officer of MLU B.V., ride-hailing and food delivery joint venture with Uber, since its formation.

 In 2016, Azerbaijan blocked the Uber-Yandex.Taxi partnership led by Khudaverdyan in the country because of Khudaverdyan's Armenian origins.

-In 2019 Tigran Khudaverdyan was appointed as Deputy CEO of Yandex N.V. and joined the company's Board of Directors.
+In 2019 Khudaverdyan was appointed as Deputy CEO of Yandex N.V. and joined the company's Board of Directors.

 In 2020 he attended the World Economic Forum in Davos as a speaker of "Inequality: A Barrier to Economic Growth" discussion.

-In March 2022, Tigran Khudaverdyan stepped down from his roles as executive director and deputy CEO due to European Union sanctions.
+In March 2022, Khudaverdyan stepped down from his roles as executive director and deputy CEO due to European Union sanctions.